 How To Propagate Alocasia – African Shield Flower

 There are several ways to propagate Alocasia.
 One method is from the root cuttings (corms -little bulbs) the plant sends out.
 Another is by suckers cuttings.

 Take the stem cutting with a sterile knife or razor making sure an “eye” is in each section.
 Dress the wound with a fungicide.

-Plant the cutting or lay it horizontally on moist soil, lighting covered, keeping a temperature of round 75 degrees.
+Plant the cutting or lay it horizontally on moist soil, lighting covered, keeping a temperature of around 75° degrees Fahrenheit.

 Begin watering after sprouts start growing.
 Begin liquid feed after a couple months of growth.